proknow/proknow-python/README.md

 #### Testing

 Before you start testing, you'll need access to a ProKnow DS organization where you can generate an [API token](https://support.proknow.com/hc/en-us/articles/360019798893-Configuring-Your-Profile#managing-api-keys) for your project.
-Once you have your API token create a file called `pktestconfig.py` in the root of this project with the following contents:
+Once you have your API token create a file called `pktestconfig.py` in the test directory with the following contents:

 ```
 #!/usr/bin/env python